mklyu/CEL-net/README.md

 If you plan to run inference on the full images, chances you will have to switch to CPU.
 Make sure you have enough RAM for this too (apporx 35+ GB RAM).

+# Undistorting outputs

+The original dataset photos have a fisheye effect.
+We provided an undistortion code that will fix all the images inside the output/ folder.

+The default output of this code is the output/undistorted/ folder.

+Simply run:

+> python3 undistort.py

 # Possible problems